 In the circular, author J.W.C.
 Anderson urges every family that has an area or open space with fertile soil to use it to produce every possible pound of food.
 He said that in doing so, they can supply themselves with food essential to their health and vigor; provide the highest quality food for their own use; assure themselves of a constant year-round supply; reduce living costs; leave commercial supplies for essential uses that cannot be substituted; and relieve transportation facilities of hauling of food that can be produced at home.
 The points sound like many of the arguments made today for vegetable gardening.

 The publication goes on to talk about the kind of area and the type of soil needed to grow good vegetables and how to add organic matter to tight soils or loose soils to improve them.
 Anderson talks about handling the soil for greatest production.
-These statements still ring true:• “Organic matter such as barnyard manure, leaves, rotted straw or other plant refuse is the greatest need of most garden soils.
-It adds plant food, helps to hold moisture and improves the physical condition of the soil.”
+These statements still ring true:

 The next section is about what vegetables to grow.
 Anderson makes his recommendations: “Choose the vegetables that will produce the greatest amount of the most nutritious food from the area.
 The following list of vegetables is suggested in the order they may be expected to give the maximum production: tomatoes, bush beans, spinach, peas, lettuce, carrots, cabbage, mustard, Swiss chard, turnip greens, onions and beets.”
 The publication shows a victory garden chart outlining maximum production and a continuous supply of the highest quality food throughout the season.